5 February 2026

 Income: $85,000/year ($7,083/month)

-The CPP enhancement program, which began in 2019, continues to phase in through 2025.
-The 2026 payroll tax increases Canada workers face are part of this broader enhancement:
+The CPP enhancement program, which began in 2019, continues with a second tier (CPP2) for higher earners.
+The 2026 payroll tax changes Canada workers face reflect increases to maximums while rates remain stable:

 CPP Enhancement Overview